 Off the record, did you know that drone-based roof inspections are cheaper than manual inspections carried out by humans?
 What about your insurance costs for accidents?
 Have you thought about that?
 Well, getting a drone for roof inspections can help you reduce such costs.

-Best Drones for Roof Inspections: What to Consider?
+Best Drones for Roof Inspections: What to Consider in 2020?

 The FPV, known as the first-person view, is one striking feature to watch out for before buying a drone.
 It allows you to see a broad perspective of what your drone’s camera is focusing on.
 Thus, it’s not advisable to buy a drone, especially for a roof inspection, that doesn’t have this feature.
 The reason is simple.
 If you intend to carry out a lot of roof inspections with your drone, you need to have a clear view of what your drone camera is focusing on per time.
 That said, the FPV feature is a must-have for all roof inspection drones, especially for newbies.